Trump says he would consider pardoning NYC Mayor Eric Adams

 “I said, ‘He’s gonna be indicted,'” Trump said.
 “And a few months later, he got indicted.”

-A spokesperson for Adams did not immediately respond to a request for comment on Trump’s remarks.
+Adams told reporters at City Hall that he is innocent of the charges and welcomes any effort to clear his name.

+“I have an attorney that is going to look at every avenue to ensure I get justice.
+I did nothing wrong, should not have been charged,” Adams said.

-Adams, who faces an April trial date, has previously said he was not seeking a pardon from Trump and is focused on running the city.
+Adams faces an April trial date on a five-count indictment that includes bribery, campaign finance and conspiracy charges.
+He has pleaded not guilty to the charges and has previously said he was not seeking a pardon from Trump and is focused on running the city.

 The mayor stoked anger among fellow Democrats during the presidential campaign with comments that were seen as being generous to the Republican nominee, including saying Trump is not a fascist.

-Adams also declined to disavow comments made by Trump on two occasions, including at the Al E. Smith dinner, about him being sympathetic to the mayor as he faced a criminal indictment.

-Critics, including those challenging Adams in the 2025 mayoral race, have questioned whether Adams is avoiding criticizing Trump in hopes the incoming Republican president could help quash the criminal case against him.
+Critics, including those challenging Adams in the 2025 mayoral race, have questioned whether Adams is avoiding slamming Trump in hopes the incoming Republican president could help quash the criminal case against him.

-“New Yorkers need a mayor they can count on to be honest with them and to focus every day on delivering a safer, more affordable city — not one who is focused on whether or not Donald Trump will pardon him,” said City Comptroller Brad Lander.
+“New Yorkers need a mayor they can count on to (deliver) a safer, more affordable city — not one who is focused on whether or not Donald Trump will pardon him,” said Comptroller Brad Lander.

-“The mayor is selling out New Yorkers to protect his own impunity,” added Zohran Mamdani, a progressive Queens assemblyman who’s also running against Adams next year.
+Scott Stringer, another primary challenger, said any pardon from Trump would amount to a black mark for Adams.

 Earlier Monday, the Adams campaign was denied $4 million in matching funds by the city’s Campaign Finance Board, citing his federal corruption indictment.